Luchixiang/EMDiffuse/README.md

 # EMDiffuse

-This repository is the official Pytorch implementation of our paper: **EMDiffuse: a diffusion-based deep learning method augmenting ultrastructural imaging and volume electron microscopy**.
+This repository contains the official Pytorch implementation of our paper: **EMDiffuse: A Diffusion-based Deep Learning Method Augmenting Ultrastructural Imaging and Volume Electron Microscopy**.

-EMDiffuse is a package for the application of diffusion models on electron microscopy images, aiming to enhance EM ultrastructural imaging and expand the realm of vEM capabilities.
-Here, we adopted the diffusion model for EM applications and developed **EMDiffuse-n** for EM denoising, **EMDiffuse-r** for EM super-resolution, and **vEMDiffuse-i** and **vEMDiffuse-a** for generating isotropic resolution data from anisotropic volumes for vEM.
-All the results, including the training and inference in the following instructions, will be saved in a newly created folder in `./experiments`.
-Also, you should replace ``--path`` arguments in all instructions into your dataset path.
+EMDiffuse offers a toolkit for applying diffusion models to electron microscopy (EM) images, designed to enhance ultrastructural imaging in EM and extend the capabilities of volume electron microscopy (vEM).
+We have tailored the diffusion model for EM applications, developing **EMDiffuse-n** for EM denoising, **EMDiffuse-r** for EM super-resolution, and **vEMDiffuse-i** and **vEMDiffuse-a** for generating isotropic resolution data from anisotropic volumes in vEM.
+All results, including training and inference, will be stored in a newly created folder under `./experiments`.
+Please replace the `--path` arguments in the instructions with your dataset's path.

-Several representative model weights have been uploaded to [EMDiffuse_model_weight](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3590540_connect_hku_hk/EtSvqrIyrNREim5dJfabx2ABMLNhwk2Z9EsJDD4w6mls8g?e=OdP4Vq).
-You can download them and place them in the ``./experiments`` folder.
-The weight in vEMDiffuse-i was trained on the [Openorgnelle liver dataset](https://doi.org/10.25378/janelia.16913047.v1).
-The weight in vEMDiffuse-a was trained on the [MICrONS multi-area dataset](https://www.microns-explorer.org/).
+- A selection of model weights is available at  [EMDiffuse_model_weight](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3590540_connect_hku_hk/EtSvqrIyrNREim5dJfabx2ABMLNhwk2Z9EsJDD4w6mls8g?e=OdP4Vq).
+Download them and place them in the `./experiments` folder.
+The vEMDiffuse-i model was trained on the  [Openorgnelle liver dataset](https://doi.org/10.25378/janelia.16913047.v1). and vEMDiffuse-a was trained on the [MICrONS multi-area dataset](https://www.microns-explorer.org/).

-You can also visit our webpage for more information: https://www.haibojianglab.com/emdiffuse.
+- For more information, please visit our webpage: https://www.haibojianglab.com/emdiffuse.

-It is highly recommended that the diffusion process be run on **GPU** both of training and testing.
+- Running the diffusion process on a **GPU** is highly recommended for both training and testing.

-Please feel free to contact us if you have any questions about the code.
+- Should you have any questions regarding the code, please do not hesitate to contact us.

 ### Update:

-1. Experiment on anisotropic volume with fewer layers(e.g., 128 layers).
-Since our input size is 256, we duplicate the anisotropic volume along the axial axis and then do vEMDiffuse-a training.
+1. Experiments on anisotropic volumes with fewer layers (e.g., 128 layers) are now possible.
+Given our input size 256, we duplicate the anisotropic volume along the axial axis before proceeding with vEMDiffuse-a training.
 (15/08/2023)

 ### Dependency